 An impressive Neo-Gothic gate led to a traffic roundabout with a sculpture commemorating the battle.
 And that was it.
 No tour buses.
 No crowds.
 No information panel.
-I began to think maybe it wasn’t that important any more.
+I began to think maybe it wasn’t that important anymore.
 Maybe Kortrijk wanted to be famous for something else.
-And so I headed off into Kortrijk 2020 to see what I could find.
+And so I headed off into Kortrijk 2022 to see what I could find.

 It isn’t that common to visit Kortrijk as a tourist.
 People go to Bruges, of course.
 You have to go to Bruges.
 They go to Antwerp, because it is fashionable, and Ghent, because it is cool, and Brussels, because it is Brussels.
 But Kortrijk is not on anyone’s list of 100 places to see before you die.

 You soon see why.
 It is not the most beautiful city in Belgium.
 The station neighbourhood is a bit of a mess.
-Nothing much to see except a frituur fries shack with a red neon sign that glows at night like a detail in an Edward Hopper painting.
+Nothing much to see except a frituur, or fries shack, with a red neon sign that glows at night like a detail in an Edward Hopper painting.

 The city doesn’t have an important art museum, or a famous restaurant or an annual festival to get excited about.
 So we can maybe give Kortrijk a miss, you might be thinking.

 I would have said so when I visited in the early 1990s.
 I had been sent by a magazine to write about the town.
 ‘You won’t like it,’ a Flemish journalist warned me in advance.
 ‘We call it the Dallas of Flanders.’
 He was right.
 I didn’t like Kortrijk.
 It seemed to lack the warmth of other Flemish cities.